-Does Spray Tan Make Stretch Marks Look Worse?
+Does Spray Tan Make Stretch Marks Worse?

 When it comes to stretch marks, one of the most common questions asked is whether a spray tan will make them look worse.
-The answer is no, but there are some tips and tricks to consider when using sunless tanners on stretch marks in order to ensure that they don’t appear even more prominent.
+The answer is no, but there are some tips and tricks to consider when using sunless tanners on stretch marks to ensure that they don’t appear even more prominent.

-Spray tans can help to hide stretch marks by providing an even coverage on the skin surface and blending together any discoloration associated with the stretch mark.
+Spray tans can help to hide stretch marks by providing even coverage on the skin surface and blending together any discoloration associated with the stretch mark.

 However, if too much self-tanner is applied in one area, it can cause the product to settle into lines or wrinkles, which may enhance their appearance.
 Apply a thin layer of sunless tanning product over your entire body and blend any excess away from areas where there are deep set wrinkles or dimples, like those around stretch marks.